Monitors (DC Comics)

 The Monitors are a group of fictional comic book characters, who appear in books published by DC Comics.

 They are based on the Monitor and the Anti-Monitor, two characters created by comic book writer Marv Wolfman and comic artist George Pérez as the main characters of DC Comics' Crisis on Infinite Earths limited series.
-They are a group that watches all aspects of the Multiverse, past and present.
+They are a group that watches all aspects of the multiverse, past and present.
 Most importantly, they seek to prevent crossovers between the universes, as was common before "The Crisis".
 The Monitors first appeared in Brave New World.

 They are in some respects similar to the Watchers of the Marvel Universe, though they take a more active role as opposed to simply observing.

 Fictional history

 Origins

 One of the Monitors appears in shadow on the cover of the DCU: Brave New World Special; the first few pages show the Monitors' satellite appearing over New Earth.
 In the final pages of the comic, five Monitors are revealed, one of whom calls the group "the Monitors."
 One of the five is noticeably different from the others; although his back is turned, he resembles the Anti-Monitor.
 This Monitor is later shown in Supergirl to only dress like the Anti-Monitor.
 In Ion #9, the Monitors are shown to be a society of many different Monitors.
 There are 52 in total, one from each of the new universes.
 In Countdown to Final Crisis #48, when a large group of Monitors gather together, it is shown that each of them is physically different from the others in at least a small way.
 The most extreme example, apart from the one dressed like the Anti-Monitor, is one who appears to be a humanoid giraffe, suggesting he is the Monitor of a modern equivalent of Captain Carrot's Earth-26.

-When the tower that Alexander Luthor used to recreate the original Multiverse during the events of Infinite Crisis was destroyed, a "seed programming" was activated that created a Monitor for each of the 52 Earths of the new Multiverse born in that moment.
-Since this new Multiverse consisted of 52 identical Earths at the time of its forming, all 52 Monitors would have been identical.
+When the tower that Alexander Luthor Jr. used to recreate the original multiverse during the events of Infinite Crisis was destroyed, a "seed programming" was activated that created a Monitor for each of the 52 Earths of the new multiverse born in that moment.
+Since this new multiverse consisted of 52 identical Earths at the time of its forming, all 52 Monitors would have been identical.
 However, following the events of 52, the Monitors began to evolve and acquire increasingly divergent identities in physicality and disposition.
 As the Monitors evolved, their story became more complex, a "self-assembling hyper story".